-When I wrote CONTAGIOUS YOU* last year, I dug deep into data, science, research, and case studies.
+While writing CONTAGIOUS YOU* last year, I spent time digging deep into data, science, research, and case studies.
 I wanted to help bridge the gap people often come to the edge of when tying the IEP leadership work (often seen as the "soft stuff") to tangible business costs and outcomes.

 More so than I'd even thought possible.